 - Best Lens for Portrait Photography

 Portrait photography is a subset of photography that focuses on taking up-close pictures of people for artistic, social, or professional purposes.
 In school, for instance, students often have professional portraits taken for use in the school yearbook.
-Other uses include professional headshots for businesses and organizations, artistic portraits taken to highlight the personality of an individual or the circumstances they are in, and family portraits meant to capture a family at a certain time in their life.
+Other common applications include professional headshots for businesses and organizations, artistic portraits, and family portraits.

-Much like a painter selecting the right brush, choosing the correct lens for the shoot can make the difference between amateur-looking and professional photo portraits.
+Much like a painter selecting the perfect brush, choosing the correct lens for a shoot can move the needle from amateur-looking to professional photo portraits.
 The two (2) main types of lenses used for portraits are zoom and prime lenses.
 Zoom lenses allow the photographer to alter the focal length without switching out to a different lens.
-While more versatile than prime lenses, they often cannot out-perform the prime lens in its specific focal length.
-For those testing the waters with taking portraits, utilizing a zoom lens is recommended as it allows for experimentation, giving the photographer a chance to find the style that suits them.
+While more versatile than prime lenses, they often cannot out-perform the prime lens at its specific focal length.
+For those testing the waters with taking portraits, a zoom lens is recommended as it allows for experimentation, giving the photographer a chance to find the style that suits them.
 As for price, prime lenses are (typically) far more expensive than their zoom counterparts.

 In regards to focal lengths, the prime lenses that would most suit a portrait photographer are 50mm, 85mm, and 135mm.

 It can be argued that the only equipment truly required for taking portraits is a camera with a decent lens.
-However, those that want to take the best possible images possible (and charge higher rates as well) should consider learning how to use and purchasing several different pieces of equipment, which include:
+However, those that want to take the best images (and charge higher rates as well) should consider purchasing several different pieces of equipment, which include:

 - Off-camera light sources